ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 1. Download the `SHA256SUMS` and `SHA256SUMS.gpg` checksum files.
 In the file selector, make sure not to attach the `.txt` suffix to the `SHA256SUMS` file.
 Place the files in the same directory as the Ubuntu image.

     KDE ISO Image Writer uses these files to verify the Ubuntu image.

+1. Insert the USB stick.

+1. Close all applications that access files or folders on the USB stick, including the file browser.

 1. Install KDE ISO Image Writer in the Discover app store or on the command line: